cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-CERES SPECIFICATIONS AMOA-EN.md

 # Context

-CS Group responsabilities for Assistance to Project Management for the drafting of CERES specifications are as follows:
+CS Group responsabilities for Assistance to project management for the writing of Ceres specifications are as follows:
-* service managed by CNES
+* Service piloted by the CNES

 ![Main Picture](Project-CNES-CERES SPECIFICATIONS AMOA-EN pict 2.png)

 The features are as follows:
-* Meet needs expressed at the system level while respecting the scope of the ISIS Product Line which defines the new CNES CCC standards.
+* Meeting needs expressed at the system level while respecting the perimeter of the ISIS product line which defines the new CNS CNES CCCs.

 # Project implementation

 The project objectives are as follows:
-* Analysis of mission working documents (STB CERES system) and reference documents (DR) ISIS and CSO
+* Analysis of Mission (STB System Ceres) and reference (DR) work documents (DR) ISIS and CSO
-* Identification of technical choices for arbitration by the CNES ground and system teams
+* Identification of technical choices for arbitration by CNES Sol and System teams
-* Writing CCC CERES level documents
+* Drafting of CCC Ceres level documents

 The processes for carrying out the project are:
 * Requirements engineering